riverbed/Riverbed-Community-Toolkit/APM/102-opentelemetry-spring-demo-app/README.md

 # 102-opentelemetry-spring-demo-app

-This cookbook sets up a Java microservices application with the [APM OpenTelemetry collector container](https://hub.docker.com/r/aternity/apm-collector) on a Docker host to start practicing Digital Experience Monitoring (DEM) using [APM](https://www.riverbed.com/products/application-performance-monitoring/) and [OpenTelemetry](https://opentelemetry.io/).
+This cookbook sets up a Java microservices application with the [APM OpenTelemetry collector container](https://hub.docker.com/r/aternity/apm-collector) on a Docker host to start using [APM](https://www.riverbed.com/products/application-performance-monitoring/) and [OpenTelemetry](https://opentelemetry.io/).

 The sample app is the famous Java Community application called [Spring PetClinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices).
 Composed of multiple services that run in containers, like Config, Discovery Server, Customers, Vets, Visits and API, it uses [ZipKin](https://zipkin.io/) instrumentation to export some application telemetry (traces for the service calls).
 The [APM OpenTelemetry collector](https://hub.docker.com/r/aternity/apm-collector) is integrated in the architecture, it also runs in a container, taking the role of the Tracing Server to collect and store the telemetry in the APM backend (SaaS).